Raiders TE Jason Witten to sign one-day contract, retire as member of the Dallas Cowboys

-LAS VEGAS (SILVER STAR NATION) — After 17 years in the National Football League, tight end Jason Witten intends to retire, according to multiple sources.
+LAS VEGAS (KFDX/KJTL) — After 17 years in the National Football League, tight end Jason Witten intends to retire, according to multiple sources.

 ESPN’s Todd Archer reported Witten will sign a one-day contract with the Dallas Cowboys when his contract with the Las Vegas Raiders expires in March and retire as a member of the Cowboys.